Lily Poulett-Harris: Death

-Legacy
+Family and legacy

 Although the Oyster Cove Ladies' Cricket Club no longer exists, today Australia has a thriving women's cricket culture, including a national team.
 Inspired by the success of the Oyster Cove Ladies' Cricket Club and the southern Tasmanian competition, clubs were quickly formed in other parts of Tasmania, such as those at Swansea and Cranbrook on the east coast and Oatlands and York Plains in the midlands.

 At the same time as these newer clubs were being created in Tasmania, a Rockhampton Ladies' Club was formed in Queensland.
 By the end of the 1890s, cricket and rowing two of the most popular competitive sports for women in Australia.
 Following this, the Victoria Women's Cricket Association was founded in 1905 and the Australian Women's Cricket Association in 1931.
 The current competition is run by the Women's National Cricket League.

-The Ladies' Grammar School and Kindergarten moved to Albuera Street, Battery Point, in 1898 and was run by Nellie Poulett-Harris until her retirement in December 1919, whilst older sister, Anna May, went on to become a relatively well-known actress on the Australian theatre circuit, under the stage name Mary Milward.
-She moved to Melbourne for a time and was trained in Shakespearian performance but eventually settled on light comedies as her area of interest.
-She spent her remaining days teaching music and elocution.
-"Vi[olet] always helped Nell in her schools though one pupil's memory was of her often tippling on the sly and her... nephew... thought her distinctly dotty as she grew older!"
+The Ladies' Grammar School and Kindergarten moved to Albuera Street, Battery Point, in 1898 and was run by Nellie Poulett-Harris until her retirement in December 1919.
+In 1905, the Hobart Mercury noted, "It would be difficult to overestimate the value of the good example set by Miss Poulett-Harris in teaching the children under her charge habits of thoughtfulness for others which may prove of incalculable benefit to them in after life".

+Nellie also was involved also involved in many charities, including Hobart City Mission, The Mission to Seafarers, The Victoria League, and the Ministering Children's League.
+Nellie was also musical and one of her achievements was to have trained the Peppermint Bay Anglican Church choir.
+She often returned to Woodbridge in the 1900s to relax and study and her family's contributions to the town's fame were noted at the time.

+Lily and Nellie's older half-sister, Georgiana Ingle, became the first headmistress of Christchurch Girls' High School.